-A nanoparticle is a particle within the nanoscale range of 1 to 100 nanometres in size; a nanometre is one millionth of a millimetre.
+A nanoparticle is a particle within the nanoscale range of 1 to 100 nanometres in size.
+A nanometre is one millionth of a millimetre.
 These are invisible to the human eye.

-To date, the evidence shows that the particles remain on the surface of the skin, which is composed of non-viable (dead) cells, and therefore pose no threat to human health.
+To date, evidence shows that the particles remain on the surface of the skin, which is composed of non-viable (dead) cells, and therefore pose no threat to human health.

 About SPF 50+ sunscreens